A legal framework for the consideration of sustainability impact in investor decision-making

 Within the next decade, assessing and accounting for the sustainability impact of investment decision-making needs to be a core part of investment activity.
 Launched in January 2019, the new project, A Legal Framework for Impact, will support this transition.

 Investors have a fiduciary duty to integrate financially material factors, including environmental, social and governance (ESG) factors.
-In addition, investors are increasingly considering ‘impact duties’ – such as decarbonisation targets, commitments to quality of life, gender equality or integrating the impact of their investments on wider society.
+Meanwhile, the Paris Agreement and UN Sustainable Development Goals have ramped up investor awareness about global sustainability challenges.
+Investors are increasingly considering ‘impact duties’ – such as decarbonisation targets, commitments to quality of life, gender equality or integrating the impact of their investments on wider society.

 While there are emerging ‘pockets of excellence’ in technical understanding, including methodologies and disclosure requirements on the integration of impact in investment decision-making, fundamental legal questions remain: